weshipsoftware/weshipsoftware.github.io/.alternator/!readme/collaborations.md

 ## Collaborations

-It's fun to have friends that are passionate about their interests.
+It’s fun to have friends that are passionate about their interests.

-We're happy to help out where I can.
+We’re happy to help out where I can.

 <dl>